AnacletoLAB/grape/README.rst

     * Multi-Layer Perceptron
     * Deep Neural Networks

-* Graph visulaization tools: visualization of node and edge properties
+* Graph visualization tools: visualization of node and edge properties

 Architecture of the library